Monday, 22 July 2024

 Introduction

-Usually a class contains logic only and does not have a graphical user interface to interact with.
-Because the RunBaseBatch class inherits from the RunBase class, it uses the dialog framework to interactively prompt users for input data (parameters).
-The parameters are class member variables and are added to the dialog box.
-The type of control that is used on the dialog depends on the extended data type that is used when adding the controls to the dialog.
-Certain properties of the controls can be modified on the Extended Data Type itself.
-E.g. with Base enums it is possible to set the style property to Auto, Combo box or Radio button.
+Typically, a class contains logic without a graphical user interface.
+As RunBaseBatch inherits from RunBase, it uses the dialog framework to prompt users for input parameters interactively.
+These parameters are class member variables added to the dialog box.
+The control type depends on the extended data type used.
+For example, properties like Auto, Combo box, or Radio button can be set on Base enums via the Extended Data Type.

 Persistence